guzzijason/dhcp6-delegation/README.md

 **Install:**

-1. `yum install python-netaddr python-jinja2`
+1. `yum install dhcp python-netaddr python-jinja2`
 2. copy script to server
 3. `chmod 755 /path/to/dhcp6-prefix-config.py`
+4. `systemctl enable dhcpd6`
-3. set up cron job to run **as root** on some periodic basis (in case upstream ISP delegation changes and a new config needs to be generated)
+4. set up cron job to run **as root** on some periodic basis (in case upstream ISP delegation changes and a new config needs to be generated)

 -----